 Certain agricultural chemicals, glyphosate in particular, may also affect your weight by obliterating healthy gut bacteria.
 Recent research has shown that glyphosate causes extreme disruption of microbes’ functions and lifecycles, and preferentially affects beneficial bacteria, allowing pathogens to overgrow.

 Again, there is a massive misconception when it comes to AS.
-They are marketed as “diet” go-to’s, but research suggests otherwise.
+While they are marketed as “diet” essentials, research suggests they may be doing more harm than good.

-AS have been shown to stimulate the appetite, increase cravings for carbs, and stimulate fat storage and weight gain.
-AS trick our brains into thinking it’s receiving sugar, and when no sugar arrives, the brain signals that it needs carbs.
-Hence a weight gain promoting cycle ensues.
+AS have been shown to stimulate the appetite, increase cravings for carbs, and cause fat storage and weight gain.
+AS trick our brains into thinking they’re receiving sugar, and when no sugar arrives, the brain signals that it needs carbs.
+Hence, a weight gain promoting cycle ensues.

 A study cited in a recent Democrat & Chronicle article “found that frequent drinkers of diet sodas had waist circumference increases that were 500 percent greater than non-drinkers of diet soda.”

 Kids are the primary target for junk food marketing.
-We can see this clearly in check-out lines, where chocolate bars, candy, and soda are strategically placed at the eye levels of children.
-This type of marketing must be working, because one out of three (1/3) children in the US today are considered obese.
+We can see this clearly in checkout lines, where chocolate bars, candy, and soda are strategically placed at children’s eye-level.
+And this type of marketing must be working, because one in five children in the U.S. today is considered obese.
 This type of lifestyle is obviously detrimental to children both physically and emotionally.